-On this day in 1834, Richard Atcherley of Marton, in the Shropshire parish of Middle, died.
-The Marton estate had been home to his branch of the Atcherley family for over two centuries at this point, but now there were no Atcherleys left to inherit the estate and perpetuate the family name there.
+The Marton estate in the Shropshire parish of Middle had been home to Richard’s branch of the Atcherley family for over two centuries, but on his death in 1834 there were no male Atcherley heirs to inherit the estate and perpetuate the family name there.
 Richard, however, had prepared for this.
 A little problem like the failure of the male line of his family was not going to bring an end to the Atcherleys of Marton if he could help it.

 Last Tuesday was married, at Stroud in Kent, Mr. Atcherly, Nephew to Mr. Atcherly, near Wem in Shropshire, to Miss Nanny Baker, Daughter of Mr. Thomas Baker, Shopkeeper, in Cobham, Kent.

-Richard’s next appearance in a parish register was on the occasion of his second marriage, to Jane Hughes, daughter of the Rev. Thomas Hughes, vicar of Loppington .
-The wedding took place at Loppington on 18 September 1760, and the parish register shows that Richard was a widower, of the parish of Middle in the county of Salop .
+The next appearance made by Richard in a parish register was on the occasion of his second marriage, to Jane Hughes, daughter of the Rev. Thomas Hughes, vicar of Loppington.
+The wedding took place at Loppington on 18 September 1760, and the parish register shows that Richard was a widower, of the parish of Middle in the county of Salop.
 Both bride and groom signed the register, as did the witnesses, John Cheshire and Jane’s sister Apphia (or Aphia) Hughes.
-Richard, now 28, had once again married a bride aged about 24, Jane having been baptised at Shawbury in Shropshire on 7 January 1736 [3, 9].
+Richard, now 28, had once again married a bride aged about 24, Jane having been baptised at Shawbury in Shropshire on 7 January 1736.

 Richard’s second marriage was also a relatively short one, lasting less than six years and ending, like his first, with a death.
-This time however it was the husband who went to an early grave.
-Richard died, at the age of 34, on 22 April 1766 and was buried at St Peter’s church in Middle four days later.
-He left his wife with five children: Dorothy, Jane, Richard junior, Elizabeth, and Thomas .
+This time however it was Richard who went to an early grave.
+He died, at the age of 34, on 22 April 1766 and was buried at St Peter’s church in Middle four days later.
+He left his wife with five young children: Dorothy, Jane, Richard junior, Elizabeth, and Thomas.

 So the Marton estate was to stay within the family – but how to preserve the Atcherley name?
 Richard had thought of that too.
 Anybody inheriting his estate, if not already using the surname and bearing the arms of Atcherley, was directed to “use in all deeds and writings whereto and wherein he or they shall or may be a party or parties and upon all other occasions the Surname of Atcherley only and bear the Arms of Atcherley only and shall and do within the space of one year then next ensuing apply for and endeavour to obtain an act of parliament or proper Licence from the Crown or take such other means as may be requisite and proper to enable and authorise him or them respectively to take use and bear the said Surname and Arms of Atcherley.”
 If these conditions were not met, the estate would go to the next in line.